ldi-github/shirates-core/doc/markdown/vision/about.md

 ### Improved performance especially on iOS<br>

 Computer vision driven API bypasses accessing DOM (This process is very slow especially for iOS).
-The performance of Shirates/Vision has been improved dramatically over the former version(Shirates/Classic).
+The performance of Shirates/Vision has been improved on iOS dramatically over the former version(Shirates/Classic).

 ### Shirates/Classic